sigmie/docs.sigmie.com/src/pages/docs/applications.md

 description: A workspace for your indices and documents.
 ---

-An Application is a workspace where your indices and your documents live.
-Each Sigmie Application is totaly independent and has it's own infrastructure and billing cycle.

----

-This of an Application like a workspace where your Indices and your Documents live.
+Think of an Application like a workspace where your Indices and your Documents live.

 Each Sigmie Application is independent and has its own infrastructure and billing cycle.